A New Paradigm For The Mall REIT Sector

 Simon’s Portfolio

-As Scott Crowe. chief investment officer at CenterSquare Investment Management, explains,
+As Scott Crowe, chief investment officer at CenterSquare Investment Management, explains:

 “Brookfield may be seeking to acquire GGP to use its development skills to introduce different real estate components as part of mall properties, such as multifamily, office, and hotel – a growing trend in the sector.”

-Juste with Mizuho adds,
+Juste with Mizuho adds:

 “As this is the first significant trade seen in a long time in the mall space, it could also set a new paradigm for the sector.”